Continuous Recruitment (2020-2021)

 We accept applications from individuals trained in a variety of fields, but we especially seek candidates with a strong background in Chicana/o Studies (or Ethnic Studies) who are sensitive to the needs of underrepresented populations at the university.
 Depending on the applicant’s area of expertise, preferred qualifications include a Ph.D., Ed.D., or M.F.A, experience teaching, and experience with community service and research as it relates to Chicana/o/x communities; graduate students completing their doctoral work are also encouraged to apply.

-If interested, submit a letter of application indicating which course(s) you are applying to teach, a full curriculum vitae, two letters of recommendation, and a writing sample.
+If interested, submit a letter of application indicating which course(s) you are applying to teach and your qualifications to teach it, a full curriculum vitae, two letters of recommendation, and a writing sample.
 Please send these materials to the department’s administrative coordinator, Bertha Hernández [email protected].
 The completed application package will be reviewed by a department committee and applicants will be contacted by email when appropriate.

 SDSU is a large, diverse, urban university and Hispanic-Serving Institution with a